tparsons-godaddy/taco-royale/docs/me/weekly/To-Do.md

 - [x] Photo Search end of life ticket - Shawn's messages

 ## To Do
-- [ ] Keep checking Block due diligence tickets to see where they're at
+- [ ] Keep checking Blocked due diligence tickets to see where they're at
 - [ ] Look into photoshoots asset api endoints
 - [ ] Need to check Photoshoot alert from Friday - reran and still created alert.
 Account showing in vNext